JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make the createPostWizard work for sending messages #DONE
 - Test the message poster #DONE
 - Users profile on top when messaging that user #DONE
-- MessageView Component where I can pass the fetched messages data
+- MessageView Component where I can pass the fetched messages data #DONE
+- Let's make the messages feed infinite with 10 messages loaded initially, in chronological order starting from the bottom.
 - Clear all button to delete all search results
 - Previous search results for logged in users
 - Search bar should also search messages and display the users and messages mixed